 The first significant influence on his recording was Mr. Bill McElroy, who was one of two partners who established Bias.
 Mr. McElroy has a knack for being supportive and helpful to his clients, and getting them comfortable recording in his studio.
 David's friend largely worked with Mr. McElroy.
 Thus, when David began making his own recordings, Mr. McElroy became David's recording engineer at Bias Recording Studio, and the initial album of Nostalgic Solos recording were mostly done with him.

-That was before multitrack master tapes, when editing meant using a razor blade to cut the tape to take out the unwanted recording take and to splice in the desired recording take.
+Mr. Springmann (1933 - 1983) recorded at Edgewood before multitrack master tapes.
+Editing meant using a razor blade to cut the tape and take out the unwanted recording take and splicing in the desired recording take.
 During the period David sang in Mr. Springmann’s choir in college, he had an opportunity to accompany Mr. Springmann to one of his editing sessions at Edgewood.

 Mr. Springmann was instrumental in facilitating a number of wonderful choral experiences in David's college life.
 Those occurred because Mr. Springmann commonly requested that his chorus be used as the supporting chorus when he was an artist in a production needing a chorus.
 Those opportunities occurred because of his operatic bass-baritone voice, which caused him to be selected to do solos for very well-known classical venues, and then often succeeded in getting his chorus used in the supporting roles.

-A subsequent influence on his recording is Ms. Gerber-Salins, who came to work at Bias in 1991, and initially occassionally assisted in the recording studio sessions as part of her responsibilities.
+A subsequent influence on David's recording is Ms. Gerber-Salins, who came to work at Bias in 1991, and initially occassionally assisted in the recording studio sessions as part of her responsibilities.

 That too has it’s own back-story regarding Ms. Gerber-Salins' choice to pursue becoming a recording engineer, rather than a gourmet cook.
 After graduating from college, she studied recording engineering and was hired by Bias, rather than some other studio.